-Writing good dialogue is indeed an art form; if one considers the crafting of a story like sculpture, the finest precision tools come out when it comes to dialogue.
+Writing good dialogue in fiction and nonfiction is indeed an art form; if one considers the crafting of a story like sculpture, the finest precision tools come out when it comes to dialogue.
 Getting it right is its own reward.

 Dialogue is Narrative Juggling

 For many writers, dialogue is their Achilles heel.
 Even George Lucas has said, “I can’t write dialogue.”

 Lucas has been criticized for his straight-shooting dialogue, but in plot-driven worlds, dialogue is often used as a means to an end and therefore more forgivable if less complex.
 (Meaning, he doesn’t seem to be hurting).

 In literary fiction and nonfiction, however, whose job it is to examine and uncover the human condition, the intricate ways in which the characters communicate with one another are the plot and must be exact.

 One Lit Place writing instructor and editor Marcia Walker tends to write such character-driven work.
 She has a particular fondness for dialogue because “[It] is my starting point.
 It’s where the voices of a story begin for me.
 If I listen to how characters speak, everything else unfolds from there.” *